ripple-neuro/mksort/README.md

 One Bungtown Road
 Cold Spring Harbor, NY 11724

-Distribution and contributions by Ripple LLC
+Distribution and contributions by Ripple LLC.

+To report bugs or request features please use the GitHub issues section for MKsort, found at this link: https://github.com/ripple-neuro/mksort/issues.
+Alternatively, you may contact Ripple at support@rppl.com.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License.